jncraton/computational-thinking-cpsc2020/lectures/16-while.md

 - We must be careful to avoid looping forever
 - A loop that never stops is called an infinite loop
-- This is a common type of bugs
+- This is a common type of bug

 Infinite Loop
 -------------